Zaid-Ajaj/Fable.Requests/README.md

 Fable library for making HTTP requests targeting Python and using the [requests](https://pypi.org/project/requests/) library under the hood.

-> This is the initial release still of the library and is considers a placeholder for the full coverage of the API.
+> This is the initial release still of the library and is considers a placeholder for the implementation of the API.
+The current state of the library is _not_ usable and only had the `Requests.get` function!

 ```fs
 open Fable.Requests